SoftwareAG/c8y-docs/content/tour-cockpit/tour.md

 The navigator on the left side is your main access to the different functionalities of the {{< product-c8y-iot >}} Cockpit.
 From here you can access:

-* The Home dashboard.
+* The **Home** dashboard.
 * The **Groups** menu, to sort your assets and devices into different groups.
 * The **Alarms** menu, to keep a pulse on your devices and access your alarms in one place.
-* The **Data explorer**, to visualize the data points, and measurements or to get the sensor data access across your devices and assets.
+* The **Data explorer**, to visualize data points and measurements or to get sensor data access across your devices and assets.
 * The **Reports** menu, to keep you informed by exporting and sharing reports on your assets and devices.
 * The **Configuration** menu, to view and update your data point library and smart alarms.

-Each menu contains the main screen elements described in [Quick start for users > UI functionalities and features > Main screen elements](/getting-started/gui-features/#screen) in the *Getting started* section.
+For details on all screen elements refer to [Quick start for users > UI functionalities and features > Main screen elements](/getting-started/gui-features/#screen).

 ### Application switcher

-To navigate between the different {{< product-c8y-iot >}} applications, use the application switcher.
-From here you can go to device management, analytics, the cloud,  your admin center and many more applications.
-When you click the application switcher icon, it shows all your subscribed applications.
+To navigate between the different {{< product-c8y-iot >}} applications, use the application switcher at the top right.
+From here you can go to the Device management application, the Administration application, and all other subscribed applications.

 <img src="/images/users-guide/getting-started/getting-started-application-switcher.png" alt="Application switcher" style="max-width: 100%">

 ### Connecting devices

 The quickest way to get started with the {{< product-c8y-iot >}} Cockpit application is with the {{< sensor-app >}}.
 The {{< sensor-app >}} allows you to view and analyze, for example, your smartphone's sensor data or any other data of a device you connect.

 For more information see [Sensor App](guides/sensor-app) in the *Device management* section.